 For now, I would rather join a public writing group, something with less pressure and emphasis on grading.
 I never loved the vibes in the classroom.
 People are much friendlier at home when listening and giving advice.
 I was a part of a group before I left for Halifax!
 I miss them.
 Looking for my own community here.

-EM: Were you writing much before university?
+JK: Were you writing much before university?

 HC: I wrote my first poem in grade 11.
 It was like crossing the bridge to Terabithia every day after school: I would come home, put on The Tudors or Pirates of the Caribbean as background music and possible inspiration, and then I would scribble out all my angsty high school thoughts.
 I was elated that I had all these words at my fingertips, words I hadn’t used in this way before.
 I was inspired to write poetry from my friend Uma Doucette.
 She had a Tumblr writing blog at the time, and I was awe-struck at her imagery and turns of phrases.
 I distinctly remember thinking that I could write like that, like being a poet was instinctual.
 And I felt jealous I wasn’t a part of this very exclusive world!
 So I’ve never stopped writing since — though I am a fan of taking spiteful hiatuses after the pressures of creative writing courses suck out the life of being a poet.
 Writing on demand isn’t really my thing.
 I write best alone at night.

-EM: How did you hear about the AAUEC?
+JK: How did you hear about the AAUEC?

 HC: Richard Lemm invited me on behalf of the English Department to be the UPEI creative writing presenter alongside another student.
 I was hesitant to accept due to my anxiety and the busy semester I was in, but I’m so glad I did it in the end.
 Because it was my first undergrad conference, I’m thankful for the advice Richard gave me in regards to which poems I should select.
 He told me, first, choose poems you would like to read.
 Then, think about your audience.
 Finally, consider what poems might work better out loud.
 I kept all of these things in mind when I prepared.
 My boyfriend had to listen to my entire speech about six times.

-EM: Your set was hung from a quote from Jenny Xie's poem "Inwardly" from her book Eye Level: "We have language for what is within reach / but not the mutable form behind it" (53).
+JK: Your set was hung from a quote from Jenny Xie's poem "Inwardly" from her book Eye Level: "We have language for what is within reach / but not the mutable form behind it" (53).
 Were your poems already gathered in some way for you?

 HC: Most were written in Richard’s class I believe, which was last fall.
 Some were started in the summer preceding it.
 I noticed looking over my course portfolio that loss is a common thread.
 I hope they don’t come across as “woe is me.”
 They’re just reflections.

-EM: Oh no, not at all.
+JK: Oh no, not at all.
 I think anyone who's ever had to read that kind of self-importance can tell the difference between your work and "woe is me" writing.
 I'll freely admit to writing "woe is me" stories in the past; they aren't good, and they aren't speaking to anything beyond their immediate circumstance.

 HC: That’s reassuring, thank you!

-EM: How did you find Eye Level?
+JK: How did you find Eye Level?

 HC: I kept seeing Jenny Xie around Tumblr.
 It’s a great place to be if you’re looking for someone new to read.
 And I’m eager to support fellow writers, especially poets that are writing in the here and now.
 People like Rupi [Kaur] have played a substantial role in reviving the genre as well.
 I’m studying her business model.
 Needless to say my social media is in the works.

-EM: What is the social media-based approach to poetry?
+JK: What is the social media-based approach to poetry?

 HC: At it’s core, an amalgamation of two communicative mediums, the artistic and digital.
 I realized that with the growing dependence of digital technology, platforms like Tumblr and Instagram are redefining publishing.
 Not everything must be published in print to gain an audience now.
 I see Instagram as a channel of organic publishing.
 You can build and maintain a following from the comfort of your living room.
 That’s not to say that basing your work on social media is easy.
 It’s a talent, a new rhetoric, checking analytics, making the explore page, staying current and original, posting regularly, remaining politically correct to avoid “cancel culture” — it’s living and breathing to curate.

-EM: I'm afraid to say I don't know much about it, and I only kind of know Kaur by her reputation for using the internet to gather a following for her work.
+JK: I'm afraid to say I don't know much about it, and I only kind of know Kaur by her reputation for using the internet to gather a following for her work.
 Entire movements and eras come and go on the internet and I'm oblivious to all of them.
 I'd say I'm an old soul but I'm only 26 and I'm not doing it on purpose.

 HC: Sadly it’s not taken seriously by everyone in the literary world.
 And some say that it’s becoming — or already is — a saturated market.
 On her website, Rupi writes about how a creative writing professor once told her that it would be too difficult to get published.
 I’m 22, so social media is second nature.
 I’m not going to judge how other people choose to market their work.
 I’m branding myself and it’s not so soul-effacing as it seems!
 Poets need to make a living too.